Grants

 The Bev Hartig Huntington’s Disease Foundation (TBHHDF) strives to seek out cutting-edge research that would not be funded without the Foundation that Bev inspired.
 TBHHDF collaborates with The CHDI Foundation, a non-profit biomedical foundation whose aim is to rapidly discover and develop drugs that retard the progression of HD, and to identify up-and-coming researchers with promising studies.

-Below are the 2021 Grant Recipients, individually selected by the TBHHDF board based on their focus to study the brain and how to slow the CAG-repeaters, which is a key indicator for Huntington’s Disease.
+Below are the most recent Grant Recipients, individually selected by the TBHHDF board based on their focus to study the brain and how to slow the CAG-repeaters, which is a key indicator for Huntington’s Disease.

 Dr. Wenzhen Duan